nerabits/Surge-Manual/policy/proxy.md

 Do not show error alert for this policy.

+* underlying-proxy

+Use a proxy to connect another proxy, aka proxy chain.

 #### Parameter for proxy via TLS (HTTP, SOCKS5-TLS, VMess, Trojan)
 * skip-cert-verify: Optional, "true" or "false" (Default: false).